cypele/SamplerAudioGUI/README.md

 ## SamplerAudioGUI
 *Graphical, touch‑driven audio sampler for the STM32F769I‑DISCO*

-SamplerAudioGUI lets you trigger and play back preloaded audio samples in real time via the onboard touchscreen.
+SamplerAudioGUI lets you trigger and play back last recorded audio sample in real time via the onboard touchscreen.
 Built on STM32CubeIDE + STM32 HAL + TouchGFX, it supports loading WAV files from internal flash or an SD card, and provides a clean, button‑grid interface on the 7‑inch display.

 ---